JimGile/group3-project1/README_tw.md

   * Insightful visualizations showing GDP trends and economic growth patterns.
   * A deeper understanding of the economic performance of different countries over time.

+## Summary of Analysis
+We went into this project with the expectation that happiness levels, adequate diet, and overall country GDP would have all been highly correlated with the country winning gold medals.
+What we found was a very strong correlation between GDP and winning a medal in the olypics, however there was not nearly as storng a correlation with adequate diet and happiness as we expected.

+## Project Learnings
+During this project we discovered a few learning, both good and bad, that will help for any future endeavors we take on:
+  * Creating classes and functions will help stremaline processes and prevent repeating the same work over an over
+  * Some findings cannot be discovered until the data is reviewed thouroughly, and once discovered could change the course of the work
+  * Not all data is created equal and sometimes cannot be used even when seemingly perfect for the task
+  * Utilizing branching in a repository has major benefits, but is also difficult for early programmers
+  * It's ok to pivot and change after seeing the data available to work with.

+## If we were to continuee...
+If there was more time to continue on this effort we would have taken the time to breakdown the data further and test our hypothesises at a more macro level on specific events and potentially individula athletes to see if there would have been any difference in the correlations with GDP, Diet, and happiness.